Shopify/mobile-buy-sdk-ios/README.md

     }
 }
 ```
-GraphQL query sent to the server:
+The corresponding GraphQL query would look like this:

 ```swift
 {